 - 2 hand pockets, 2 internal drop pockets, 1 internal chest pocket – all zippered

-- Additional media pocket with port for earphone cord
+- Additional media pocket with a port for the earphone cord

 - Good balance between water resistance and breathability